KaiSandstrom/jMinesweeper/README.md

 ## Planned Features

-jMinesweeper currently only supports three hardcoded board sizes, each with a hardcoded number of mines.
-A custom board option is planned for the near future.

-Also coming soon is a high score feature, where players can log their fastest times for each board type.
+A high score feature, where players can log their fastest times for each board type, will be added in the near future.

 ## Known Bugs